MetaMask/metamask-extension/test/e2e/webdriver/README.md

 <details><summary><b>wait</b></summary>
 <br>

->**`wait`** method is an asynchronous function to wait for a specific condition to be met within a given timeout period, with an option to catch and handle any errors that occur during the wait.
+>**`wait`** function is an asynchronous function to wait for a specific condition to be met within a given timeout period, with an option to catch and handle any errors that occur during the wait.
 >
 >[source](https://github.com/MetaMask/metamask-extension/blob/develop/test/e2e/webdriver/driver.js#L215)
 >
 >**Arguments**<br>
->@param {Function} condition - Function or a condition that the method waits to be fulfilled or to return true.<br>
+>@param {Function} condition - condition or function the method awaits to become true.<br>
 >@param {number} timeout - Optional parameter specifies the maximum milliseconds to wait.<br>
->@param catchError - Optional parameter that determines whether errors during the wait should be caught and handled within the method
+>@param catchError - Optional parameter that determines whether errors during the wait should be caught and handled within the function
 >
 >**Returns**<br>
->@returns {Promise} A promise that will be fulfilled after the specified number of milliseconds.<br>
+>@returns {Promise} - promise resolving with a delay.<br>
 >@throws {Error} Will throw an error if the condition is not met within the timeout period.
 >
 >**Example wait until a condition occurs**